disruptive-technologies/temperature-heatmap-an/README.md

 This repository contains the example code talked about in [this application note](https://support.disruptive-technologies.com/hc/en-us/articles/360016253460), presenting a method of using the Disruptive Technologies (DT) Wireless Temperature Sensors for generating a temperature heatmap which are continously updated for a data stream.
 Written in Python 3, it uses the DT Developer API to communicate with a DT Studio project and its sensors.

 ## Before Running Any code
 A DT Studio project containing temperature sensors should be made.
-All temperature sensors in the project will attemped forecasted upon.
+Only sensors specified in the heatmap scheme will be fetched.

 ## Environment Setup
 Dependencies can be installed using pip.